Recycle Everyday, Everything, Everywhere

 - Recycle everywhere: Use recycling options at home, work and at events, and encourage others to recycle.

-Austin City Council proclaimed the month of November 2013 “Austin Recycles Month,” and Friday, Nov.
-15, is America Recycles Day, making it an ideal time for residents to show their support for recycling.
+Austin City Council proclaimed the month of November 2013 “Austin Recycles Month,”.
+Friday, Nov.
+15, is also America Recycles Day.
+This is an ideal time for residents to show their support for recycling.
 Residents can pledge online at austinrecycles.com or at community events.
 Zero Waste Block Leaders – recycling and Zero Waste advocates who educate their neighbors about waste reduction – also will help spread the word and encourage others to pledge.

 For a list of community events, recycling resources, or to take the pledge online, visit austinrecycles.com.